 Kevin S. Cavanah, age 57, has served as Vice President - Finance, Chief Financial Officer since December 2010 and as Treasurer since December 2013.
 Mr. Cavanah also served as Corporate Secretary for the Company from December 2010 to October 2018.
 Mr. Cavanah served as Vice President, Accounting and Financial Reporting for the Company from August 2007 to December 2010 and as Controller from April 2003 to December 2010.
 Prior to joining the Company, Mr. Cavanah served as an Accounting Manager for Williams Communications from 2001 to 2003 and as an Accounting Manager for The Williams Companies, Inc., from 1998 to 2001.
-Prior to joining The Williams Companies, Inc., Mr. Cavanah has a Bachelor of Science in Business Administration degree in Accounting from the University of Arkansas.
+Prior to joining The Williams Companies, Inc., Mr. Cavanah served as an Audit Manager for Ernst & Young, LLP.
+Mr. Cavanah has a Bachelor of Science in Business Administration degree in Accounting from the University of Arkansas.
 Mr. Cavanah also serves on the Board of the Tulsa Area United Way as well as its Finance and Audit Committee.